 If you are trying to eat clean then you absolutely want to make sure to go with wild salmon.
 When it comes to salmon and choosing the healthiest fish, going wild makes the world of difference.
 Especially if you are trying to follow an anti-inflammatory diet.
 Wild salmon has considerably more anti-inflammatory omega-3 fats and much less pro-inflammatory omega-6 fats.

 However, not all wild salmon tastes equally good.

-There are actually seven species of wild salmon, but only five are typically available in North America (Pink, Chinock, Sockeye, Coho and Keta).
+There are seven different species of wild salmon, but only five are typically available in North America.
+They are: Pink, Chinock, Sockeye, Coho and Keta.
 There are subtle differences in the texture, color and flavor of each species.
 My three favorite types of wild salmon include:

 - Chinook (in season May to June)